 Modifying the Child Support Order or Arrangements

-Normally when spouses divorce, the court names one of them (usually the mother) the custodial parent, and the other (usually the father), the noncustodial parent.
+Normally when spouses divorce, the court names one of them the custodial parent, and the other, the noncustodial parent.
 In this routine, which prevails in 90 percent of divorces with minor children, the noncustodial parent pays child support to the custodial parent for the benefit of their children.
 In the case of joint custody, the amount of child support each pays is normally calculated by the court considering the percentage each parent contributes to the couple’s joint income and the percentage of time each parent has physical custody of the children.
 Unwed parents are obligated to support their children.

 According to the Division of Public Education of the American Bar Association, the typical reasons for changing child support arrangements "is a substantial change in circumstances, which usually refers to a change in income of the parent who is paying support."